-- Appoints to the Editorial Board, based on the approval of the Office of Education, senior editors for three-year terms (calendar year).
+- Appoints to the Editorial Board, based on the approval of the Publications Board, senior editors for three-year terms (calendar year).
 Approximately one-third of the senior editors will rotate off each year.
 Senior editors must be current members of APS.
 Waiver of the APS membership requirement may be requested by submitting justification to the Publications Board at the time a nomination is submitted.

-- Selects associate editors as needed for three-year terms after consultation with the Office of Education.
+- Selects associate editors as needed for three-year terms after consultation with the Publications Board.
 Approximately one-third of associate editors rotate off each year.

 - Establishes, in consultation with the Editorial Board, the general editorial and publications policies and procedures for The Plant Health Instructor and other sections of the APS Education Center.
 These policies are summarized in the Author Resources link at the website.

-- Consults with the Office of Education, treasurer, and appropriate staff on matters that pertain to the activities and publications of the APS Education Center, with deference to Council.
+- Consults with the Publications Board, treasurer, and appropriate staff on matters that pertain to the activities and publications of the APS Education Center, with deference to Council.